GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 }
 ```

-## Supporting a user registration process with SCIM
+## Supporting a User Registration Process with SCIM

 SCIM service has many use cases.
 One interesting and often arising is that of coding your
 own user registration process.
 With your SCIM endpoints you can build a custom application to enter users to your LDAP directory.

-### Important considerations
+### Important Considerations

-Here you have some useful tips before you start:
+Here, you have some useful tips before you start:

 1. Choose a toolset you feel comfortable to work with.
-Keep in mind that you have to leverage the capabilities of your language/framework to issue complex **HTTPs** requests.
+Keep in mind that you have to leverage the capabilities of your language/framework to issue complex **HTTPS** requests.
 Be sure that:

     - You will be able to use at least the following verbs: GET, POST, PUT, and DELETE

     - You can send headers in your requests as well as reading them from the service response

-2. If not supported natively, choose a library to facilitate Json content manipulation.
+1. If not supported natively, choose a library to facilitate JSON content manipulation.
 As you have already noticed we have been dealing with Json for requests as well as for responses.
 Experience shows that being able to map from objects (or data structures) of your language to Json and viceversa helps saving hours of coding

-3. Shape your data model early.
+1. Shape your data model early.
 List the attributes your application will operate upon and correlate with those found in the SCIM user schema.
 You can learn about the schema in [RFC 7644](https://tools.ietf.org/html/rfc7644).
-At least, take a look at the Json formatted schema that your Gluu Server shows: visit `https://<host-name>/identity/restv1/scim/v2/Schemas/urn:ietf:params:scim:schemas:core:2.0:User`.
+At least, take a look at the JSON-formatted schema that your Gluu Server shows: visit `https://<host-name>/identity/restv1/scim/v2/Schemas/urn:ietf:params:scim:schemas:core:2.0:User`.

-4. You will have to check your LDAP contents very often as you develop and run tests.
+1. You will have to check your LDAP contents very often as you develop and run tests.
 You may have to delete attributes or whole entries as your application evolves.
 Thus, use a suitable tool for LDAP manipulation: Use oxTrust to manipulate your users' attributes or setup a LDAP GUI client to have more control.

-5. Always check your logs.
+1. Always check your logs.
 In (test mode)[#working-in-test-mode] section above you can find some guidelines in this regard.

-6. In this user management guide with SCIM, we have already touched upon the fundamentals of SCIM in Gluu Server and shown a good amount of sample requests for manipulation of user information.
+1. In this user management guide with SCIM, we have already touched upon the fundamentals of SCIM in Gluu Server and shown a good amount of sample requests for manipulation of user information.
 However, keep in mind the SCIM spec documents are definitely the key reference to build working request messages, specially [RFC 7643](https://tools.ietf.org/html/rfc7643), and [RFC 7644](https://tools.ietf.org/html/rfc7644).

-### Summary of tasks
+### Summary of Tasks

-In this section we will summarize the tasks you need to undertake in order to code your application.
+In this section, we will summarize the tasks you need to undertake in order to code your application.
 We will not go into details of any programming language or technology to build user interfaces.

 For coding an app or script that implements a user registration process, you should: